 HNIP strives to provide a safe and healthy work environment and complies with all federal and state regulations regarding rest and meal periods.
 The workday ends after 8 hours of work and one hour for lunch.
 Any deviation from this must comply with your respective state laws regarding rest and lunch breaks.
+Go to Appendix A for each state's meal and rest period law.
 Please check with your supervisor regarding procedures and schedules for rest and meal breaks.
 HNIP requests that employees accurately observe and record meals and rest periods.
 If you know in advance that you may not be able to take your scheduled break or meal period, please let your supervisor know; in addition, notify your supervisor if you were unable to or prohibited from taking a rest or meal period at the soonest opportunity.
 Non-exempt, full-time interns must set a regular time and attendance schedule of 40 hours or more per week, as the job requires.
 Long term changes in your weekly time and attendance schedule must be approved by your supervisor and communicated to HNIP.

-Paid Sick Leave Policy (Executive Order 13706)
+Paid Sick Leave Policy (Executive Order 13706) - see Appendix B

 Executive Order 13706 requires paid sick leave be made available for all covered federal contract interns, whose contracts begin on or after January 1, 2017.
 Interns covered by these paid sick leave requirements are those performing work on or in connection with covered contracts and whose wages under those covered contracts are governed by DBA, SCA, or FLSA, including employees who qualify for an exemption from the Federal Labor Standards Act (FLSA) minimum wage and overtime provisions.
 Currently, all of HACU's federal government contracts adhere to FLSA; therefore, all HACU interns working under a contract is eligible for paid leave.
+Interns currently working with the Library of Congress are exceptions to the executive order policy but are subject to state or local regulations regarding paid sick leave.